rbpollock/labboNetwork/docs/tldr/disputes.md

 ## Disputes

-> In Colony you cannot escalate a decision to higher management, you can only escalate to bigger groups of your peers.
+> In Labbo you cannot escalate a decision to higher management, you can only escalate to bigger groups of your peers.

 A dispute is settled by vote to "Change" or "Keep", within the domain and/or skill that was specified when the objection was raised.